 I also learned how to build and run a radio station, which at the time was great fuel for my fragile (and yet raging) teenage ego.

 And of course, like all teenagers in the 90s, I also used all of that to make myself a demo tape, but we don’t talk about that.
 Cringe.

 As someone who always struggled to fit in, I found a space for myself both in the media room …and then, ultimately, online.
 I learned to wrangle spacer GIFs like a boss, on screens optimised for Internet Explorer and a 800×600 resolution.
 I gradually built influence and a voice and a brand through blogging and rode a weird wave with my favourite hobby.

 There was no way this could ever be a real job, in my mind.
-They were just fun skills that I accumulated over time, which was probably why I never really tried that hard to monetise it (ooooh the opportunities I had that I squandered…).
+They were just fun skills that I accumulated over time, which was probably why I never really tried that hard to monetise it (ooooh the opportunities I I squandered…).
 I did a different degree, and had different plans, but I still designed things, blogged, and somehow, over time, it became a real job.

 What do you do, though?

 I often get frustrated with the intangibility of what I do.
 Does it really matter if we produce websites?
 Or one of a million apps?
 Any idiot can with a smartphone can do what I do now for most people where ‘good enough’ is enough.

 If I disappeared tomorrow, would what I contribute matter?

 I’ve pulled all-nighters for clients that never said thank you.
 I’ve given advice only to have it ignored, or worse, poorly executed.

 I often feel like nothing I do matters.